Hubble Tension and Dark Energy in Teleparallel Gauss-Bonnet Gravity: New Constraints from DESI BAO, Pantheon$^+$ and Hubble Data: Cosmological Observations with Numerical Approach

 \section{Cosmological Observations with Numerical Approach}

 We employ the \texttt{GetDist} library \cite{Lewis_getdist}, a widely used toolkit for producing high-quality one and two-dimensional posterior distribution plots.
 The parameter space is explored through MCMC sampling with the \texttt{emcee} Python package \cite{Foreman_Mackey_2013_emcee}.
 The resulting chains are then analyzed with the GetDist Python interface \cite{Lewis_getdist} to extract parameter constraints and visualize the posterior distributions.
 We test the $f(T, T_\mathcal{G})$ model using three complementary late-time datasets: (1) Cosmic Chronometers (CC), which provide model-independent measurements of the Hubble parameter $H(z)$ through the differential age evolution of elliptical galaxies~\cite{Moresco_2022_25}; (2) the Pantheon$^+$ samples without the SH0ES calibration (PPS), comprising 1701 SNe Ia extending up to redshift $0 \leq z\leq 2.3$~\cite{Brout_2022_938, Scolnic_2022_938}; and (3) BAO$_1$, DESI BAO DR1 and DESI BAO DR2, which offer precise distance measurements from galaxy clustering and Lyman-$\alpha$ forest observations over the redshift range $0.3 \leq z \leq 2.33$ \cite{Adame_2024_DESI_collaboration, DESI_DR2}.
-This multi-probe approach combines independent distance ladders (SNe~Ia), expansion rate measurements (CC), and large-scale structure constraints (BAO), ensuring robust cosmological parameter estimation free from reference model assumptions~\cite{Agostino_2018_98, Agostino_2019_99, Lohakare_2023_40_CQG}.
+This multi-probe approach combines independent distance ladders (SNe~Ia), expansion rate measurements (CC), and large-scale structure constraints (BAO), providing complementary constraints with reduced dependence on a single baseline cosmological model.~\cite{Agostino_2018_98, Agostino_2019_99, Lohakare_2023_40_CQG}.
 The subsequent sections detail the distinctive features of each dataset and their corresponding likelihood functions, with particular emphasis on the improved precision offered by \textsc{DESI} DR2's anisotropic clustering measurements compared to earlier BAO surveys.

+Before discussing the datasets in detail, we stress that the present study is intentionally restricted to late-time probes.
+Our aim is to test whether the model can reproduce the observed low-redshift expansion history and whether it can shift the inferred value of $H_0$ relative to a simpler late-time baseline.
+A full confrontation with CMB TT/TE/EE likelihoods or BBN constraints would require extending the analysis to a complete early-Universe treatment, including recombination-era perturbation transfer and sound-horizon physics.
+That broader program is beyond the scope of the present work and is therefore left for future study.